 as many people as possible.
 Smile.

-Watch out for the Christian fundamentalists, for the Q cult, for Q Anon (#QAnon), for people like Tracy Diaz (aka TracyBeanz), and for David Hayes (PrayingMedic) who just before the covid-19 pandemic published a book eerily titled "Calm Before the Storm" as if he knew that something was about to happen, for Jim Watkins, the owner of 8chan, the online platform preferred by the white suprematists who killed 22 people at a Walmart in El Paso and 51 Muslims at two New Zealand mosques.
+Watch out for the Christian fundamentalists, for the Q cult, for Q Anon (#QAnon), for people like Tracy Diaz (aka TracyBeanz), and for David Hayes (PrayingMedic) who just before the covid-19 pandemic published a book eerily titled "Calm Before the Storm" as if he knew that something was about to happen, for Jim Watkins, the owner of 8chan, the online platform preferred by the white suprematists who killed 22 people at a Walmart in El Paso and 51 Muslims at two New Zealand mosques, and for Falun Gong whose newspaper "Epoch Times" publicizes all of these folks.
 These are the modern-day terrorists, much more dangerous than any government lab.
 Al Qaeda tried to obtain biological weapons and failed.
 These people may succeed.

 TM, ®, Copyright © 2020 Piero Scaruffi All rights reserved.

 The Clown & the Virus

 Back to the world news | Top of this page